-TRICARE provides a world-class pharmacy benefit giving you the option to fill prescription medications at military treatment facility pharmacies; through the TRICARE Pharmacy Home Delivery option; at TRICARE retail network pharmacies; and at non-network pharmacies.
+Tricare has a pharmacy program which gives you the option of filling your prescriptions at military treatment facility pharmacies; through the Tricare Pharmacy Home Delivery option; at Tricare retail network pharmacies; and at non-network pharmacies.

-TRICARE has a mandatory generic drug policy, which has been in place for more than 10 years, requiring that prescriptions be filled with a generic product if one is available.
-As with most prescription drug plans, beneficiaries enjoy a significant cost savings by asking their doctors to prescribe the generic equivalent of a brand-name drug.
+As with most prescription drug plans, Tricare requires that prescriptions be filled with a generic product if one is available.
+You can enjoy a significant cost savings by getting the generic equivalent of a brand-name drug.

 Maintenance drugs are those you use on a regular basis for chronic health conditions (e.g., high cholesterol, blood pressure).
 These do not include medications needed for a sudden illness or infection.
 See our webpage explaining how to fill maintenance medications using Tricare.